Haywire32/LoS-Archipelago/README.md

 ### Future plans
 Trials are not yet implemented as checks.

-DLC maps are currently disabled.
+DLC maps are currently disabled because logic hasn't been mapped.

+Color variations on world map that show whether you have remaining checks in logic in a level (unsure if I can achieve this)

+Traps

+Deathlink